guildai/guildai/guild/tests/models.md

     <class 'pkg_resources.DistInfoDistribution'>

-Here we see that the project name is `gpkg.dist` and the distribution is located in the sample `model-packages` directory.
+Here we see that the project name is `gpkg.dist` and the distribution is located in the sample `packages` directory.
 Standard distributions have versions as they were explicitly packaged using `setuptools` (e.g. by way of the `guild package` command).